$\aleph_1$-free abelian non-Archimedean Polish groups: Introduction

 It is well-known, see e.g. \cite[Corollary~2.9]{mekler}, that we have the following:

 Now, it so happens that $\mathbb{Z}^\omega$ is not only $\aleph_1$-free but actually separable.
-Thus, the motivating question of the paper mentioned above (on the existence of $\aleph_1$-free abelian non-Archimedean Polish groups) can be strengthen to torsionless (resp. separable) abelian groups.
-We will deal this all these properties in our paper.
+Thus, the motivating question of the paper mentioned above (on the existence of $\aleph_1$-free abelian non-Archimedean Polish groups) can be strengthened to torsionless, or even separable, abelian groups.
+We will deal with all these properties in our paper.

-The first result that we present is on the number of groups and, with respect to the four properties mentioned above, it is of the strongest possible form.
+The first result concerns the number of non-isomorphic groups realizing the four properties above, and it is of the strongest possible form.
+We recall that a completely decomposable abelian group is a group that is a direct sum of groups of rank~$1$.

-\begin{theorem} There are continuum many separable (hence torsionless, hence {$\aleph_1$-free}) abelian non-Archimedean Polish groups which are not topologically isomorphic to product groups and are pairwise not continuous homomorphic images of each other.
-Furthermore, all these groups can be taken to be inverse limits of torsion-free completely decomposable groups (i.e., direct sums of $\mrm{TFAB}$ of rank~$1$). \end{theorem}
+\begin{theorem} There are continuum many separable (hence torsionless, hence {$\aleph_1$-free}) abelian non-Archimedean Polish groups which are pairwise not topologically isomorphic.
+Furthermore, all these groups can be taken to be inverse limits of countable torsion-free completely decomposable groups. \end{theorem}

 The second result that we present is formulated in the framework of invariant descriptive set theory (see \cite{gao} for an excellent introduction to this subject).
 In~\cite{nies}, Kechris, Nies and Tent proposed the following program: as any non-Archimedean Polish group is topologically isomorphic to a closed subgroup of the topological group $S_\infty$ of bijections of $\mathbb{N}$ onto $\mathbb{N}$, we can study classification problems on non-Archimedean Polish groups with respect to the Effros structure on the set of closed subgroups of $S_\infty$, which is a standard Borel space (see \cite{nies} for details).